dseclub/MDSE/DataEngineering/README.md

 **Data Architecture A Primer for the Data Scientist: A Primer for the Data Scientist** by W.H.
 Inmon, Daniel Linstedt, Mary Levins

+**Serverless ETL and Analytics with AWS Glue: Your comprehensive reference guide to learning about AWS Glue and its features** by Vishal Pathak